andrewschaaf/spriteutils/README.markdown

 <pre>cat input.json | sprite-create > sprite.json
 // input.json
 {
+    // Optional optipng level (0-7.
+2 is optipng's default and 7 is "very slow").
+    // If omitted, optipng will not be used.
+    "optipng": 2,

     "background": "#......" or [r, g, b, alpha] // 0-255
     "images": [
         "file:///.../landing/signup.png",